 At the heart of Athens lies the Parthenon, the Temple that is one of the greatest works of architecture in the world.
 It is stunningly situated on the Acropolis the rocky ridge – fortunately with a flat top – that was the ritual centre of Athens.
 Originally in the Mycenaean period, it had been the site of the Palace, but in the new world of the city-state it became the ritual centre.
 And it was here that a magnificent Temple was erected to the virgin goddess Athene: the word Parthenos means virgin.

 His greatest achievement was his work on the Acropolis, the rocky eminence at the heart of Athens, on which he rebuilt the Parthenon, the temple to the goddess Athena, which is one of the highlights of art and architecture in the world.
 The Acropolis has always been the ritual centre of Athens.
 It was presumably the site of the Mycenaean palace, though nothing definite remains of the palace.
-Then, as the Greek civilisation emerged, it housed the great temple to the goddess Athene accompanied by a wonderful collection of carved statues.
-But when the Persians invaded, the Athenians abandoned their city and went to the island of Salamis and the Persians destroyed everything.
-Little remained of the earlier temples, but fortunately for us, many of the statues became buried and today form a superb collection of early Greek sculpture.
+Then, as the Greek civilisation emerged, it housed a temple to the goddess Athene accompanied by a wonderful collection of carved statues.
+But when the Persians invaded, the Athenians abandoned their city and went to the island of Salamis and the Persians destroyed everything, including the temple on the Acropolis.
+Little remained of these earlier temples, but fortunately for us, many of the statues became buried and today form a superb collection of early Greek sculpture.

 Just before the final battle of Platea in 479 BC, the Greeks (apparently) swore an oath that whatever the Persians destroyed would not be rebuilt, but would be left as a symbol of Persian barbarism.
 Whether the oath really existed is a matter for debate but certainly the Acropolis was left bare for the next thirty years.
 However in 449 BC the Peace of Callias was signed which apparently released the Athenians from their oath and over the next twenty years the Athenians rebuilt the Parthenon.
 Indeed it was not just the Parthenon, but also other buildings on the Acropolis: the entrance, or Propylaeum, and later the Erechtheum as well as buildings outside Athens, including the Hall of the Mysteries at Eleusis, and the magnificent temple to Poseidon at Sounion at the tip of the Acropolis – the last sight of the mainland to be seen as one sails out of Athens to the Cyclades.
 They also strengthened the defences of Athens by adding a middle wall to the Long Walls that connected Athens to the sea.

 How was all this financed?
-The Roman historian Plutarch (AD 45 – 120) reported that the main source of finance was funds he had taken (stolen?) from the treasury of the Delian League.
+The Roman historian Plutarch (AD 45 – 120) reported that the main source of finance was funds Pericles had taken (stolen?) from the treasury of the Delian League.
 The accusation appears to have been made at the time by his political rivals, and it remains as controversial now as it was then.
 A sixtieth of the income of the Delian League was indeed set aside for the goddess Athena – it is the accounts of this sixtieth that have been preserved and are known as the ATL – the Athenian Tribute Lists – and yes, this was used for the building of the goddess’ temple.
 But the main sources of funds appear to have been the accumulating funds of the city and the income they gained from their import and export taxes, and the money that came from their silver mines at Laurion.
 The building accounts were inscribed on stones and parts of the inscriptions have survived and provide considerable guidance, though mostly of expenditure rather than income.
-However the best evidence for the building costs of a temple come from Epidaurus – click here for details.

 But the great glory of the Parthenon today are the other sculptures set high up at roof level, the pediments at the front in the eves of the roof, the metopes, the carvings that were set high up between the top of the columns and the roof; and also the great friezes that ran along continuously along the top of the wall of the inner rooms.
 These would have been difficult to see at the time, but they survived until the Parthenon was blown up in AD 1678, when used by the Turkish rulers as a powder store and a shell from the Venetian invaders set off a disastrous explosion.
 Thereafter the temple was in rack and ruins until the sculptures were rescued by Lord Elgin and brought back to London where they have remained in the British Museum ever since, where they are far more visible than they would ever have been originally, set high up on the building.